Netflix-Skunkworks/Scumblr/README.md

 * Tracking, ticketing, regression monitoring, and auto-remediation of security vulnerabilities
 * Metadata storage in results to allow for advanced result filtering
 * Customizable views and sorting of results and tasks to get you to the important details faster
-* Saveable result filters that can be shared with collegues
+* Saveable result filters that can be shared with colleagues
 * Event model for auditing changes to results so you can keep an eye on what is happening
 * Email subscriptions for specific results or tasks you care about (such as monitoring when a security task finds a new vulnerablity)
 * Advanced asynchronous task scheduling to allow for task chaining and task batching